-Since the moment that iOS 15 was a gleam in Tim Cook's eye, self-styled email marketing experts started advising that you could start ignoring open rates because, and we quote, "they are no longer accurate" and "they are artificially inflated by iOS 15."
+After iOS 15 email marketing was changed forever, and email open rates are no longer important, right?
+Wrong.
+Since the moment that iOS 15 was a gleam in Tim Cook's eye, self-styled email marketing experts began advising that you could start ignoring open rates because, and we quote, "they are no longer accurate" and "they are artificially inflated by iOS 15."
 To paraphrase a beloved children's story, this is terrible, horrible, no good, very bad advice.

+Just what is a good open rate average, and is there an open rate formula?
 In our world we talk a lot about open rates, and why it's so important to track them (you can read more about the importance of tracking open rates here).
-Generally speaking inbox providers and ISPs like to see a consistent 20% or better open rate in order to keep putting the email that you send to them in the inbox, and to avoid landing in the spam folder.
+While open rate averages vary widely across industries, senders, ESPs, and ISPs, and there is no real open rate formula, a very general rule of thumb is that inbox providers and ISPs like to see a consistent 20% or better open rate in order to keep putting the email that you send flowing into the inbox, and help to avoid your landing in the spam folder.
 But what is less talked about is what causes failure to opens (FTOs) and how to prevent them.

 Did you know that your mailing list's MR is way more important than LS (List Size)?
 In fact, MR is one of the most important, if not the most important, metric of all.
 Not familiar with 'MR'?
 Read on!